MaciejGulaj99/PowerBI_MuseSpotifyDataset/README.md

 ![obraz](https://github.com/MaciejGulaj99/PowerBI_MuseSpotifyDataset/assets/142632444/06675cda-3340-4af1-8172-f30e1e281e37)

 We can notice that the longest songs on album are in concert album called "HAARP" with 308 seconds (5:08) on average.
 Below, there is a Treemap Chart using album's theme colors added by field rules.
+In top-left corner we have Album Name and in bottom-left average song duration.
+The biggest tile always sits in top-left chart corner.

 ![obraz](https://github.com/MaciejGulaj99/PowerBI_MuseSpotifyDataset/assets/142632444/430fc5a0-4de1-4399-bc77-281a0bbb0e79)